Today I Picked Up Salma Hayek's Cosmetic Line "Nuance" Offered Exclusively at CVS

 They say Mac makeup was originally created to be studio make-up, which is the reason it rests so heavily on the skin.
 I’m sure this is NOT helping my pregnancy acne either!

 What is more interesting to me is how you cannot find any ingredient information on the Mac website, which makes me believe that their cosmetics do contain harmful substances to the skin.
 In my personal opinion, companies that don’t have their product ingredients online or on the product itself, have something to hide.
 What do you think?

-- Talc - is a mineral that is the widely used substance known as talcum powder
+- Talc (good) - is a mineral that is the widely used substance known as talcum powder

-- Zinc Stearate – a lubricant in cosmetics to improve texture
+- Zinc Stearate (good) – a lubricant in cosmetics to improve texture

 - Octyldodecyl Neopentanoate - Skin conditioning agent and emollient

-- Dimethicone or polydimethylsiloxane (PDMS) - is a silicone oil that acts as a skin protectant and emollient.
+- Dimethicone or polydimethylsiloxane PDMS (questionable) - is a silicone oil that acts as a skin protectant and emollient.

-- Illite - is a non-expanding, clay-sized, micaceous mineral
+- Illite (questionable) - is a non-expanding, clay-sized, micaceous mineral

-The line also includes apple, lentil and pearl extracts that promote hydration as well as a radiant finish.
+- Apple, lentil and pearl extracts – helps promote hydration as well as a radiant finish

-Do you purchase your cosmetics at the drugstore or are you a Mac junkie like me?
+Do you purchase your cosmetics at the drugstore or are you a Mac junkie like I was?
 Also, tell me if you’ve tried Nuance or have any information on the product line that you would like to share?
 Please don’t be afraid to comment!